Summer School HISSEMA

 -

-- German Culture and Business
+- German Business and Culture

 - Language Class and Excursion

-Part 1 German Culture and Business:
+Part 1 German Business and Culture:

 The course gives students an introduction into how Germany became Germany.
 It addresses the role history still plays for many German particularities and aims at providing a base for better understanding "the" Germans of today, such as:- Why does the German Welfare State exist?